 The new clear PET product, according to EQP, has the highest recycled ratio ever achieved so far and can absorb more than 3% of the total recycled PET available in Europe.

-Established in 2003, Equipolymers is a subsidiary of MEGlobal, a joint venture company between Dow Chemical Co. and Kuwait-based the Equate Group.
+Established in 2003, Equipolymers is a wholly-owned subsidiary of Kuwait-based petrochemicals company Equate Petrochemical Co.
+(EQUATE).

 The Viridis 25 project roots go back to 2009, when EQP launched Viridis 10, a PET grade containing up to 10% recycled PET.